dniku/free-lunch-saliency/README.md

     └── saliency.pkl  # only for cnn{,_daqn,_rsppo,_sparse_fls,_sparse_fls_pool,_dense_fls}
 ```

-### Getting Docker image
+### Environment

+The recommended way to run our code is via Docker.
+We provide a container that you can download:

 ```bash
 docker pull dniku/fl-saliency
 ```

-Alternatively, you can build it yourself:
+or, alternatively, build it yourself:

 ```bash
 cat Dockerfile | docker build -t fl-saliency -